shrutinarad16/Metacrafter_ETH-AVX-Module-1/README.md

 This is Third Module of Metacrafter Course
 We learnt Error Handling in Etherium.

+## Knowledge of different keywords used in error handling
+### require
+This is one type of error handling
+It has condition which must be satisfies for successfull execution of transaction In case, this condition fails; it will displays a error message

+### revert
+This is another type of error handling
+Any condition fails, it revert a default error message

+### assert
+This is third type of error handling
+In this type, we uses asuumptions
+If assumption is true then execution of next code line of program occurs In case, our assumption is false, so it will not execute the next line and displays a running ststus of code which clearl states that there is error occured
+In this way we encounter the errors.

+### pure
+pure: You can not read or modify the contract
 # Code
 ### To run this code, you have to use ONLINE REMIX IDE Platform

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;
 contract ErrorHandlingExample {
     uint public totalValue;